 First, your dentist will scan your mouth with a handheld digital scanner.
 The scanner will upload a 3D image of your mouth onto a computer.
 Your dentist will design your crown using this computerized image, and upload the design to the milling unit.
 The porcelain or ceramic block is loaded into this machine, and it begins to cut the block into a crown.

 In a few minutes, your crown will be complete.
 Your dentist will check that it fits comfortably and that your bite feels natural.
 After any necessary adjustments, it will be attached permanently.
-This entire process usually takes only a single 1-2 hour appointment.
+This entire process usually takes only a single 1-2 hour appointment at our Sacramento office.

 Stainless steel crowns are typically used to restore baby or primary teeth in children.

 Most commonly, dental crowns are used to protect and restore teeth that have been damaged by a serious cavity, or that have been cracked or broken by dental trauma, like an accident or injury.
 Because crowns cover up and protect your entire tooth structure, they are ideal for preventing further complications and restoring the shape, appearance, and function of damaged teeth.

 Dental crowns are also used to cover up and protect teeth after root canal treatment.
 In more rare cases, they may also be used for cosmetic dentistry if other treatments like veneers and dental bonding are not appropriate.

 If you have a damaged or severely decayed tooth, you may need a dental crown.
 You should see your Sacramento dentist if you are experiencing tooth pain and discomfort, or if your teeth are visibly damaged or discolored.
 Depending on the cause of your dental issues, they may recommend a dental crown or another restorative treatment.